Corporate Gifts

 Part of our Corporate Gifts guide →

 Corporate thank you gifts are presents a business sends to say a genuine thank you to a client, employee or partner who made a difference.
 The short answer: send one when the gratitude is specific and timely, choose something useful and well made over something flashy, and let a short personal note carry the meaning.
-This guide covers when a thank-you gift is worth sending, how thanking clients differs from thanking your own team, the ideas that actually land, why the note matters so much, the sustainable options worth choosing, and how to get the timing and delivery right so it arrives while the moment is still warm.
+This guide covers when a thank-you gift is worth sending, how thanking clients differs from thanking your own team, the ideas that actually land, why the note matters so much, how to pick something that feels considered rather than disposable, and how to get the timing and delivery right so it arrives while the moment is still warm.

 When should you send a corporate thank-you gift?